shuttleai/shuttleai-discord/README.md

 ```

 ## Contribution
-We welcome contributions to the ShuttleAI API Python SDK.
+We welcome and appreciate contributions to the ShuttleAI API Python SDK.
 Please see the [contribution guide](CONTRIBUTING.md) for more information.
+*Benefits may apply! :smile:*